MarkDemidovs/Mengine/README.md

 <img src="banner.png" width="500px">

-Mengine uses the blazing-fast speed and power of OpenGL and C++ to assist coders with creating scala, easy-to-manage games and 3-dimensional software alike.
+Mengine uses the blazing-fast speed and power of OpenGL and C++ to assist creators and creatives with creating scalable, easy-to-manage games and 3-dimensional software alike.
 There is no more need to use Python for (slow) prototyping.

 Made for: